A practical 2026 guide to US keynote speaker fees, pricing tiers, bureau markups, travel costs, and budget decisions.

 Founder & CEO, Clash Creation

-Joden Newman is the founder and CEO of Clash Creation, a media management and talent representation company.
-A creator with 1.8 million followers across platforms, he built a proprietary content methodology and generated over 1.5 billion organic views for clients.
+Joden Clash is the founder and CEO of Clash Creation, a media management and talent representation company.
+A creator with over 2 million followers across platforms, he built a proprietary content methodology and generated 1.5 billion+ organic views for clients.

 Ready to Build Your Platform?